 This makes it the largest recorded maternal flock in Australia but interestingly we have also increased the number of sires lines with high genetic merit and still maintain a very low inbreeding level across its entire range.
 We have potential to expand it further with the release of new technologies relating to pedigree collection which will allow increased collection of data and higher genetic improvement rates.

-Cashmore Oaklea Seedstock Ewe flock as @ Mating 2017.
+Cashmore Oaklea Seedstock Ewe flock as @ Mating Autumn 2019.